 (no STBC) shall be used.
 Each output port of the transmitting STA shall be connected through a cable to one

 input port of the testing instrumentation.
-The requirements apply to 20, 40, 80 and 160 MHz continuous transmissions,
+The requirements apply to 20, 40, 80 and 160 MHz VHT continuous transmissions,

 as well as non-contiguous 80+80 MHz transmissions.

+For non-HT duplicate transmissions, requirements defined in 17.3.9.7.4 (Transmitter constellation error) apply to each 20 MHz subchannel.

 22.3.18.5.4 Transmitter modulation accuracy (EVM) test